-B) Other Benefits
+B) Medical and Dental Benefits

-- i) The Employer shall contribute ninety-five percent (95%) of the premiums for the recognized medical plan for all regular employees. - ii) The Employer shall contribute ninety-five percent (95%) of the premiums for the recognized extended health plans including eyeglass option for all regular employees. - iii) The Employer shall contribute ninety-five percent (95%) of the premiums for the recognized dental plan for all regular employees. - iv) In the case of absence due to illness or injury, including those which are compensable within the meaning of the Workers Compensation Act, the Employer shall continue to contribute ninety-five (95%) percent of the premiums for medical, extended health and dental for one (1) year from commencement of illness.
-Thereafter and for the full period of any other absence, the employee may pay the full premiums through the Employer, provided it is permissible under the plan.
+- i) The Employer shall contribute ninety-five percent (95%) of the premiums for the recognized medical plan for all regular employees. - ii) The Employer shall contribute ninety-five percent (95%) of the premiums for the recognized extended health plans including eyeglass option for all regular employees. - iii) The Employer shall contribute ninety-five percent (95%) of the premiums for the recognized dental plan for all regular employees. - iv) In the case of absence due to illness or injury, including those which are compensable within the meaning of the Workers Compensation Act, the Employer shall continue to contribute ninety-five percent (95%) of the premiums for medical, extended health and dental to a maximum of one (1) year from commencement of illness.
+Thereafter, and for the full period of any other absence, the employee may pay the full premiums through the Employer, provided it is permissible under the plan.